-- (a) The measurement bases. - (b) Depreciation method/(s) used. - (c) Useful lives or depreciation rates. - (d) Gross carrying amount and accumulated depreciation (aggregated with accumulated impairment losses) at the beginning and end of the period. - (e) Reconciliation of the carrying amount at the beginning and end of the period showing: - additions. - disposals, - acquisitions through business combinations, - > increases or decreases during the period resulting from revaluations, - reductions in the carrying amount (impairment losses), - impairment losses (if any) reversed, - depreciation, and - other movements. - (f) Existence and amounts of restrictions on the title for PPE pledged as security for liabilities. - (g) The amount of commitments for the acquisition of PPE. - (h) The accounting policy for estimated costs of restoring the site of PPE. - (i) When property is stated at revalued amount, the following shall be disclosed:

-- the basis used to revalue property, - > the effective date of the revaluation, - whether an independent valuer was involved, - the nature of any indices used to determine replacement cost, and - the revaluation surplus, indicating the movement for the period.
+- (a) The measurement bases. - (b) Depreciation method/(s) used. - (c) Useful lives or depreciation rates. - (d) Gross carrying amount and accumulated depreciation (aggregated with accumulated impairment losses) at the beginning and end of the period. - (e) Reconciliation of the carrying amount at the beginning and end of the period showing: - (i) additions, - (ii) disposals, - (iii) acquisitions through business combinations, - (iv) increases or decreases during the period resulting from revaluations, - (v) reductions in the carrying amount (impairment losses), - (vi) impairment losses (if any) reversed, - (vii) depreciation, and - (viii) other movements. - (ix) Existence and amounts of restrictions on the title for PPE pledged as security for liabilities. - (x) The amount of commitments for the acquisition of PPE. - (xi) The accounting policy for estimated costs of restoring the site of PPE. - (xii) When property is stated at revalued amount, the following shall be disclosed: - (Xiii) the basis used to revalue property, - (xiv) the effective date of the revaluation, - (xv) whether an independent valuer was involved, - (xvi)the nature of any indices used to determine replacement cost, and - (xvii) the revaluation surplus, indicating the movement for the period.

-3.3.10.2 Investment property
+3.3.13.2 Investment property